Mario: Legacy

 Mario appeared in the 2016 Summer Olympics closing ceremony to promote the 2020 Summer Olympics in Tokyo.
 In a pre-recorded video, the prime minister Shinzo Abe became Mario to use a Warp pipe planted by Doraemon from Shibuya Crossing to Maracanã Stadium.
 Abe then appeared dressed as Mario in an oversized Warp Pipe in the middle of the stadium.
 This segment was favorably well received as playful and tasteful in Japan, resulting in giving Abe the nickname "Abe-Mario".

 Mario Day is celebrated on March 10, as when that date is presented as Mar 10 it resembles the word "Mario".
 Since 2016 the day has been officially observed by Nintendo, who celebrates the day annually by promoting Mario games and holding Mario-related events.
 In March 2018, Google Maps collaborated with Nintendo for the celebration of Mario Day.
 By tapping on a yellow ?
 Block, the navigation arrow changes into Mario, who drives his Pipe Frame kart from the Mario Kart series.
 In March 2024, American actor Gaten Matarazzo teamed up with Nintendo to celebrate that year's Mario Day.
+For the celebration of Mario Day in 2026, GameStop hosts a promotional event at its Manhattan store located at 32 East 14th Street in New York City.
+The event takes place on March 10 from 4:00 p.m. to 8:00 p.m.
+In the event, participants gather and dress as Mario in an attempt to set a world record for the largest gathering of individuals wearing Mario's costume.
+Each participant receives a $5 bonus for taking part in the event.

-A Mario balloon is to be featured as part of the 2025 Macy's Thanksgiving Day Parade.
+A Mario balloon was featured as part of the 2025 Macy's Thanksgiving Day Parade.
 Designed in a pose reminiscent to how he flies in Super Mario Galaxy, Nintendo of America's EVP of revenue, marketing, and consumer experience Devon Pritchard stated that the decision for Mario to join the parade was "to honour the 40th anniversary of Super Mario Bros.".

+In 2026, Nintendo revealed a product line dedicated to Mario titled "My Mario", designed for infants and toddlers, launching in the United States in February 2026 following its earlier release in Japan the previous year.
+The initial wave of products debuts on February 19 at Nintendo's New York and San Francisco stores and features Mario-themed wooden block sets, board books, apparel, plush toys, clothes, and the Hello, Mario! app, available on Nintendo Switch, Nintendo Switch 2, and mobile devices.
+Nintendo planned to expand the My Mario lineup over time with additional Mario-focused games, clothing, and apps, including collaborations with toy companies such as Fisher-Price and Tomy.
+The brand also extends into digital media with a short stop-motion animated series starring Mario, consisting of five one-minute episodes.